Some Generalizations of Totient Function with Elementary Symmetric Sums: Results on the Function the stronger totient function

 \end{thm} \begin{proof} This theorem is obtained using theorem (\ref{thm: relation_tot}) as:

 This gives us:

-We get the result upon substituting the respective values of $N_k(e_2,p)$ and $N_k(e_1,e_2,p)$. \end{proof} It is also evident that using the same argument we can obtain a product form for $\phi_{1,2,k}(n)$.
+We get the result upon substituting the respective values of $N_k(\{2\},p)$ and $N_k(\{1,2\},p)$. \end{proof} It is also evident that using the same argument, we can obtain a product form for $\phi_{\{1,2,k\}}(n)$.
 However, a general form for this function is quite cumbersome.
-We would instead give a form for a particular case of $k=3$ in the following: \begin{thm} The following identity holds: